PlanktoScope/PlanktoScope/os/README.md

 ```

 If you had set up the PlanktoScope software on a Raspberry Pi OS Lite image, you should get a `image-name-here.img.xz` file which is approximately 1 GB in size.

+## Develop

+### Rules

+Name config files according to their file format.
+For example `cockpit.init` instead of `cockpit.conf`.

+Lint files in `just test`, we use [config-file-validator](https://github.com/Boeing/config-file-validator) which supports a lot of file format but if a better tool can be used, do it.